TheWug/WugBot/README.md

 	nickserv_password=		// bot's nickserv password.
 If blank, no NS login will occur. nickserv_username=		// bot's nickserv name.
 If blank, no NS login will occur.

+	nickserv_identify_command=NS IDENTIFY %u %p
+	// nickserv authentication protocol. %u and %p are replaced with username and password.

 	authmode=NETWORKS.authmode	// the authentication method to use on this network. ssl=0				// not yet supported; specify "1" to connect over SSL.